sequentech/release-bot/README.md

 *   **`/release-bot update`**: Regenerates the release notes and publishes them (respecting the configured release mode - draft or published).
 This behaves like the manual workflow trigger, running pull → generate → push.
 Useful if you've added more PRs/commits and want to update the release.
 *   **`/release-bot publish [version]`**: Publishes the release associated with the current issue.
 The bot automatically detects the version from the issue if not specified.
 *   **`/release-bot merge [version]`**: Merges the PR, marks the release as published, and closes the issue.
 Auto-detects version, PR, and issue if not specified.
 Perfect for finalizing a release in one step.
+*   **`/release-bot cancel [version]`**: Cancels the release and cleans up all resources.
+Auto-detects version from issue if not specified.
+This command will:
+    - Close the associated PR (if exists and not merged)
+    - Delete the PR branch (if exists)
+    - Delete the GitHub release
+    - Delete the git tag
+    - Delete database records
+    - Close the tracking issue
+    - **Safety**: By default, cannot cancel published releases.
+Use `force=true` parameter to override.
+    - **Example**: `/release-bot cancel` or `/release-bot cancel force=true`
 *   **`/release-bot generate [version]`**: Only generates release notes without publishing.
 *   **`/release-bot list`**: Lists drafts ready to be published.